 Senator Shealy often shares her story of overcoming adversity and never giving up to groups across the state and country.
 She has recently addressed students at the University of South Carolina Honors College, Columbia College, Coastal Carolina University, Clemson University’s Empowering Girls Program and Palmetto Girls State.

-Senator Shealy has also represented South Carolina at the Women in Government Conference in Boston, the Southeastern Legislative Conferences in Mobile and Little Rock, and the Friedman Foundation Institute in Charlotte.
-She serves as the South Carolina State Director for the National Women Legislators and on the Health and Human Services Committee for Southeaster Legislative Conference.
+Senator Shealy serves as the South Carolina State Director of Women in Government, the South Carolina State Director of the National Foundation of Women Legislators and on the Health and Human Services Committee for the Southeastern Legislative Conference.
+She has also represented South Carolina at the Women in Government Conference in Boston, the Southeastern Legislative Conferences in Mobile and Little Rock, and the Friedman Foundation Institute in Charlotte.
+She also also served on Children Services panel for the National Conference of State Legislators and on the Legislative Review panel for the Southeastern Legislative Conference.

-A lifelong resident of our area and graduate of Batesburg-Leesville High School, Sen. Shealy and her husband have raised their family of three children, five grandchildren, and two great grandchildren here.
-The Shealys are active members of St. James Lutheran Church of Lexington, where they both sing in the choir and serve on several committees.
+A lifelong resident of Lexington County, Senator Shealy is a graduate of Batesburg-Leesville High School and the Emerging Leaders Program at the Darden School of Business at the University of Virgina.
+A 2013 University of South Carolina Education Fellow, Senator Shealy and her husband have raised their family of three daughters and five grandsons here.
+The Shealys are active members of St. James Lutheran Church of Red Bank.

 - 15 National Political Women of the Year, Glamour Magazine